Ian Botham: Charity fundraising

 Botham has been a prodigious fundraiser for charitable causes, undertaking a total of 12 long-distance charity walks.
 His first, in 1985, was a 900-mile trek from John o' Groats to Land's End.
-His efforts were inspired after a visit to Taunton's Musgrove Park Hospital in 1977 whilst receiving treatment for a broken toe.
+His efforts were inspired after a visit to Taunton's Musgrove Park Hospital in 1977 while receiving treatment for a broken toe.
 When he took a wrong turn into a children's ward, he was devastated to learn that some of the children had only weeks to live, and why.
 At the time he was an expectant father.
 Since then his efforts have raised more than £12 million for charity, with leukaemia research the main cause to benefit.
 In recognition of this work, Botham in 2003 became the first-ever President of Bloodwise, the UK's leading blood cancer charity.
+In November 2014, Botham designed a Paddington Bear statue, one of fifty created by various celebrities which were located around London prior to the release of the film Paddington, with the statues auctioned to raise funds for the National Society for the Prevention of Cruelty to Children (NSPCC).

 On 10 October 2007, Botham was invested a Knight Bachelor by Queen Elizabeth II at Buckingham Palace, having been appointed in the Queen's Birthday Honours "for services to Charity and to Cricket".